padloc/padloc/security.md

 Padlocs encryption and authentication mechanisms.
 Each **Account** holds the following information:

--   The users **email address** is not only used as a communication channel but, more importantly, serves as a unique, human-verifiable identifier for each Padloc user.
+-   The user's **email address** is not only used as a communication channel but, more importantly, serves as a unique, human-verifiable identifier for each Padloc user.
 -   A RSA **private key** and **public key** pair is used in places where a user